ajolex/job-application-agent/README.md

 ## What Does This Do?

 1. **Reads your CV/resume** to understand your skills, experience, and qualifications
-2. **Searches 8+ job websites** including World Bank, UN Jobs, DevEx, ReliefWeb, and academic job boards
+2. **Searches Google Jobs, LinkedIn, Indeed, Glassdoor** and many more via smart job APIs
 3. **Uses AI to match jobs to your profile** and scores how well each job fits you (0-100)
 4. **Writes draft cover letters** tailored to each matched position
 5. **Sends you a daily email** with your top job matches and ready-to-use cover letters